The Palace in the Sky

 A Tiger's Nest

-End your journey through Bhutan in the peaceful Paro Valley, home to the best-known of all the country’s monasteries, Takstang, or Tiger’s Nest.
+Continue your journey through Bhutan in the peaceful Paro Valley, home to the best-known of all the country’s monasteries, Takstang, or Tiger’s Nest.
 Be sure to hike the steep steps to the monastery gates, following colourful prayer ﬂags through scented pine forests and past tumbling waterfalls.
 You’ll need an early start to beat the crowds, but when you reach the top you’ll be in no doubt it’s worth it.

 Six Senses Paro offers 20 spacious villas and suites, whose large windows make the most of the awe-inspiring views.
 If a hike to Tiger’s Nest is the perfect start to the day, then a lamp lighting ceremony at Samtenling Monastery is a great way to end it.
-In between you could hike to Jele Dzong for views across to Tibet, join a mushroom foraging trip or head to the spa for a locally inspired treatment.
+In between, you could hike to Jele Dzong for views across to Tibet, join a mushroom foraging trip or head to the spa for a locally inspired treatment.

 "Ride horses to the Kencho Sum Lhakhang monastery, one of the most beautifully decorated in Bhutan, then return to the lodge for a traditional Bhutanese hot stone bath."